Xie Cheng: Family

-Cheng's father, Xie Jiong (謝煚) sometimes called Xie Ying (謝嬰) served as a Gentleman of Writing (尚書郎) and the Prefect (令) of Xu County (徐縣) in the Eastern Han dynasty.
+Cheng's father, Xie Jiong (謝煚) (sometimes written as "Xie Ying" (謝嬰)) served as a Gentleman of Writing (尚書郎) and the Prefect (令) of Xu County (徐縣) in the Eastern Han dynasty.
 Xie Jiong was known for his good moral conduct and brilliance since he was young.
 The material he collected from the imperial archives when serving at the Secretariat in the Han capital may have been used by Cheng for his history on the Han.
 Cheng's uncle Xie Zhen (謝貞), was known for being very law-abiding, studious, and morally upright in conduct.
 He was nominated as a xiaolian (civil service candidate) and later served as the Chief (長) of Jianchang County (建昌縣).
 He died in office.

-Xie Cheng's older sister Lady Xie became wife of Sun Quan, the future founding Emperor of Eastern Wu and was initially greatly favoured but when he wished to have a new wife as her superior, she refused and she died young.
+Xie Cheng's older sister Lady Xie became wife of Sun Quan, the future founding Emperor of Eastern Wu and was initially greatly favoured.
+But when he wished to have a new wife as her superior, she refused and she died young.
 Despite her death, her family would continue to serve the Sun regime.

 Cheng's eldest son Xie Chong (謝崇), served as General Who Spreads Might (揚威將軍) and his youngest son, Xie Xu (謝勗), served as the Administrator (太守) of Wu Commandery with both gaining renown.